What is a UK Limited Company for Property Investment?

 The SDLT rate is also exempt for companies that purchase properties for a rental business, developers and traders, property occupied by employees, a housing co-operative, farmhouses, and financial institutions buying property in the process of lending.

-UK limited company for property investment can make a lot of sense to be tax efficient.
+A UK limited company for property investment can make a lot of sense to be tax efficient.
 Many landlords, investors and property developers will use an SPV to make money but save tax.
-Many entrepreneurs have multiple limited companies for the rental business activities
+Many entrepreneurs have multiple limited companies for their buy to let business activities.

 What are the advantages of setting up a Limited Company for property investment?